Currently, tent camping is not permitted in the cabin loop.

 The State Parks’ study referred to as a “prospectus” was reviewed and evaluated by the Advisory Committee of the Lower Colorado River Land Use Plan and the Lower Colorado Land Use Office.
 The areas that became Buckskin Mountain State Park, Lake Havasu State Park, and Cattail Cove State Park were included in the final general program as areas to be administered by State Parks.
 The Lower Colorado Land Use Plan was approved by the Advisory Committee and submitted to the Secretary of Interior, Stewart Udall (from Arizona), for his consideration and approval in March of 1963.
 The Plan included the recommendation from the Advisory Committee that the main body of Lake Havasu and the adjacent land areas be administered by Arizona State Parks.
 The Secretary of Interior approved the Lower Colorado Land Use Plan on January 13, 1964.

 The U.S. Department of the Interior, Bureau of Reclamation leased the lands contained within Lake Havasu State Park and Cattail Cove State Park to the State Land Department on January 14, 1965.
 Through Contract Number 14-06-300-1533, the State of Arizona leased 13,072.36 acres of land for 50 years (See Appendix 1).
 The State Land Department then subleased the properties to State Parks on February 1, 1965 for park and recreation purposes.
-Also included in the lease document was the cancellation of the concession contract with McCulloch Properties Incorporated (MPI).
+Also included in the lease document was the cancelation of the concession contract with McCulloch Properties Incorporated (MPI).
 A new concession contract on 1200 acres, mostly on Pittsburg Point, was completed between MPI and the State of Arizona for the 50-year term of the lease.

 Boat access only campsite in 1969Boat access only campsite in 1969